mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

     - Storage Legacy Object Owner
     - Storage Object Creator

-!!! tip "Congratulations!"
+!!! tip "Google Cloud configured"
-    You have created a project, enabled the necessary Google APIs, created a bucket and a JSON file containing required credentials.
+    You have created a project, enabled the necessary Google APIs, created a bucket, and created a JSON file with the required credentials.
 You are now ready to set up a new compute environment in Tower.

-## Compute Environment
+## Configure Tower

 !!! warning "Requirements"
     The following guide to configure Tower assumes you have (1) a service account key for a Google Cloud account and (2) the name and location of a Cloud Storage bucket.